Bet on Soccer

 Soccer handicap betting:

 Whole Goal ( -1 goal ) - The pre-match favorite receives a -1 goal handicap on the match result after regulation time.
-If the match ends in a draw or the outsider wins, the outsider is considered the winner on the handicap result.
-If the favorite wins the match by 2 goals or more, the favorite wins on the handicap result.
-If the favorite wins by 1 goal, the result is a draw on the handicap.
+If the match ends in a draw after regulation time or the (+1) underdog wins, the (+1) underdog is considered the winner on the handicap result.
+If the favorite wins the match in regulation time by 2 goals or more, the favorite wins on the handicap result.
+If the favorite wins by 1 goal in regulation time, the result is a draw on the handicap.

 Half Goal (-0.5 goals ) – The pre-match favorite receives a -½ goal handicap on the match result after regulation time.
-If the match ends in a draw or the outsider wins the match after regulation time, the outsider is considered the winner on the handicap result.
-If the favorite wins the match then it also wins on the handicap.
+If the match ends in a draw or the (+0.5) underdog wins the match after regulation time, the (+0.5) underdog is considered the winner on the handicap result.
+If the favorite wins the match by 1 goal or more at the end of regulation time, then the favorite will win on the handicap.

 The Enhanced Odds Parlays